hirosystems/stacks-subnets/docs/feature-guides/subnet-participants.md

 ## Subnet Participants

 This document helps you understand the participant criteria to run a subnet.
-The participants are classified into two categories.
+The participants are classified into two categories:

-- The **primary participants** need to agree on trust parameters and incentives to launch a subnet.
+- The **primary participants** need to agree on trust parameters and incentives to launch a subnet
-- The **secondary participants** are required to illustrate different parties involved when using/interacting with a subnet on Stacks.
+- The **secondary participants** are required to illustrate different parties involved when using/interacting with a subnet on Stacks

 > [!NOTE]
 > Hiro does not intend to participate in running a subnet on Stacks.